ehicks05/cryptick/readme.md

-## Bitcoin Price Ticker
+## Crypto Price Ticker

-Show current bitcoin (or other crypto) prices.
+Display price of Bitcoin and other cryptos from the coinbase pro api.
+Includes live-updating charts!

+crypto.ehicks.net